How to read a blockchain explorer

 - Has something gone wrong?

-Most probably, no. If it's been over 10 minutes, and your transaction still has no confirmation, chances are – there's a traffic jam.
+Most probably, no. If it's been over 10 minutes, and your transaction still has no confirmations, chances are – there's a traffic jam.
+Unfortunately, sometimes the average confirmation time in the bitcoin network means nothing.
+Or rather,

 For the most popular cryptocurrency, Bitcoin's blockchain has a relatively small throughput.
 Sometimes, people would transact more than usual, so a queue of unconfirmed transactions will appear.